tlcoles/BudgetOnTheGo/README.md

 ### "See expenses" page
 ![image](https://github.com/tlcoles/BudgetOnTheGo/blob/03774b43527608716381dd2099ac64673c3872c8/images/Screenshot3.png)

+## Acknowledgements
+Among others, we would like to thank Nirmeet Baweja, Sade Garcia, Tudor Tocan and Navpreet Ahuja; without whose help, support and guidence, completing the bootcamp and delivering this project would not have been possible.
+Thanks go out to our fellow classmates who made our learning journey fun and engaging.

 ## Contact

 Although we have immensely enjoyed working on this app, it could be made more functional and sophisticated with your input and ideas.
 Please get in touch with the project team should you wish to collaborate or have any questions.